Sek13H/DS-Firmware-Archive/README.md

 - Build Date: November, 2004 (2004-11)
 - Status: Find.
 Rare.
 - Released by: Nintendo
 - Information: It was released in the first days of DS sales.
-When I remove the cartridge from PictoChat it just freezes.
+When you remove the cartridge from PictoChat, it simply freezes.

 <p align="center">
   <img src="Image/v1.png" width="256" alt="040615">